Sunday Lunch At The White Lodge Hotel, Filey – AD

 Although breaded, the cakes had a crunchy exterior, so had possibly been fried, however, this was not evident at all through taste.
 Although they were fish, they were a little tasteless and could have done with a bit more fish, but, as a starter, they filled the hole.
 The tartare sauce was amazing and definitely made the dish.

 The beef itself was lovely and it was a surprise to be asked upon ordering how we would like our beef cooking, rare or well done.
-The vegetables were also lovely, a good choice of favourites all round.
+The choice of vegetables were perfect selection and cooked well.